 Muscles of the hand

-- Categorize the muscles of the hand into 3 groups
+- Categorize the muscles of the hand into 5 groups.

-- Get familiar with the main functions of the muscles of the hand
+- Understand the main functions of the muscles of the hand.

 To start learning about these muscles and their characteristics, watch the following video.

 Now that you have watched the video, solidify your understanding of the muscles of the hand by testing yourself with the following quiz!

 Of course, muscles are only one piece of the puzzle!
 Here you can customize your own quiz and get a broader array of questions about the anatomy of the wrist and hand.